-Diagnosis of all diabetes is now crossing age, weight, ethnic and socio-economic boundaries once thought to be static.
+Diagnosis of all diabetes is now crossing age, fitness, geographic, ethnic and socio-economic boundaries once thought to be static.

-Children are dying due to misdiagnosis by a medical community not educated to respond when parents bring them in due to illness, because they believe them to be too young... in an environment where diagnosis of both Type I and Type II is happening at increasingly younger ages.
+Children are dying due to misdiagnosis by a medical community not educated to respond when parents bring them in due to illness, because they believe them to be too young... in an environment where diagnosis of both Type I and Type II is happening at increasingly higher rates and younger ages.

 The Diabetes community has splintered as those with Diabetes and their families desperately try to gain advocacy and support for, and acknowledgement of, the nature of Diabetes in an environment that has buried it's head firmly in the sands of denial, and refusal to understand the disease as anything other than a behavioral and compliance issue.

 The accelerating increase in both Type I and Type II Diabetes diagnosis is being acknowledged as unsustainable at a societal level as healthcare systems and governments buckle under the burden that families of those with Diabetes have carried for 94 years... and yet...

 Most people in the USA do not know what the blue circle of Unite for Diabetes is... unless they have the disease and have looked for it.

 The Joslin Center, a leading U.S. Diabetes clinic since the late 1800's, now states that "further medical research has shown little correlation between blood sugar control and complication prevention or expression of the disease".
 In other words.... you can do everything right, according to treatment methods, and still suffer the complications of Diabetes.
 The Joslin Center has also listed high levels of insulin as a possible cohort in diabetes complications.
 This is not even looked at as the other side of the insulin coin currently.